 - ensuring that all Directors are enabled and encouraged to participate at Board meetings.
 This includes ensuring that all relevant issues are on the agenda and that all Directors receive timely and relevant information tailored to their needs and that they are properly briefed on issues arising at Board meetings;

-- ensuring that executive Directors look beyond their executive functions and accept their full share of responsibilities on governance;
+- ensuring that Management look beyond their executive functions and accept their full share of responsibilities on governance;

 - guiding and mediating Board actions with respect to organisational priorities and governance concerns;